klept0/C25K-Calendar-Creator/C25K Calendar Creator/c25k_ics_generator_readme.md

 - **Resource Link:** Checklist includes a link to a reputable C25K guide.
 - **Customizable Alerts for ICS:** Set a custom notification time (in minutes) before each session when exporting to ICS.
 The calendar file will include a notification (VALARM) for each workout event.
 - **Advanced Excel Progress Tracker:** Automatically generated with all macros, formulas, and visual cues.
 Macros and instructions are included in a dedicated sheet.
 Formatting is optimized for readability and accessibility.
+- **Community/Sharing Export:** Instantly generate a Markdown summary and an email draft of your plan, both formatted for easy sharing.
+The Markdown file is suitable for social media or group sharing, and the email draft is ready to send to friends or a support group.
+Both are saved in your output folder.
+No data is sent to any server; all files are generated locally.
+- **QR Code Export:** Instantly generate a QR code image containing a detailed summary of your C25K plan (name, start date, goal, weeks, days/week, and all workouts/tips).
+The QR code is:
+  - Saved as both a PNG image and a Markdown file with alt text and the full plan summary for easy sharing and accessibility
+  - Larger and high-contrast if accessibility options are enabled
+  - Includes a shareable link if provided
+  - **Requires:** `qrcode[pil]` Python package (`pip install qrcode[pil]`).

 ## Defaults